Caerii/OpenGalea/README.md

 ## 12. Contributing <a name="contributing"></a>

-We welcome contributions to OpenGalea!
-Please see our [Contribution Guidelines](link to contributing guidelines - can be a `CONTRIBUTING.md` file) for details on how to get involved.
+OpenGalea is meant to grow with the community—whether you’re into hardware, ML, Unity, or UX, there’s room to help.
+We welcome contributions of all kinds.
+Please see our [Contribution Guidelines](CONTRIBUTING.md) for how to get involved.

 ## 13. License <a name="license"></a>